cyue0016/polite_minor_thesis/README.md

 # Politeness of Educational Forum Posts

 Author: YUEN, Chak Shing

 Faculty of Information Technology

 Monash University

+## Project Description

-Based on the LSTM-CNN politeness model scripts from Tong in 2018, I further modified the code to include the Stanford forum post data and test the model accuracy.
+Based on the LSTM-CNN politeness model proposed in 2018 in [Niu's paper](https://arxiv.org/abs/1805.03162), I forked the repository and further modified the code needed to process the Stanford forum post data and assign politeness score using his model, then analysis is conducted on the stanford forum post dataset.

 ## Environment
 Python: 3.6.13